n8n Webhook Best Practices: Secure, Scalable, and Reliable

 What Are Webhooks in n8n?

 Webhooks are HTTP endpoints that receive events from external systems and trigger a workflow.
-In n8n, the Webhook node exposes a URL for test and production modes and supports methods like GET/POST plus JSON, form‑data, and binary payloads.
+In n8n, the Webhook node exposes a URL for test and production modes and supports methods like GET and POST with JSON, form-data, and binary payloads.

 They enable you to: